TomasDep/Pokemon-App/README.md

-First project with next.js with use PokeminAPI
+First project with next.js using PokeminAPI

 ## Technologies